Lower bounds on non-local computation from controllable correlation: Lower bound from the controllable entanglement

-which leads to $\lambda_1=1$.
-Meanwhile, choosing $\ket{\phi_2}=\ket{0}$, we find
+which leads to $\lambda=1$.
+Meanwhile, choosing $\ket{\phi^2}=\ket{0}$, we find

-This leaves $Q\!:\!A$ in a separable state, so $\lambda_2=0$.
+This leaves $Q\!:\!A$ in a separable state, as needed.
 Thus the theorem above gives a lower bound of exactly 1 for the CNOT gate.

 In the remainder of this section we briefly outline the proof strategy for theorem \ref{thm:mainlowerbound}, and highlight how the subsections below correspond to steps in the proof.
 Refer to figure \ref{fig:NLQC_correlation} for the system labels we use.
-Our high level summary assumes $\lambda_2=0$ for simplicity.

 The first step of the proof is given in section \ref{sec:dimensionbound}.
 The reasoning begins with the functionality of the NLQC protocol, which implements the unitary $U_{AB}$ of interest.
-We consider the action of this unitary when $A$ is maximally entangled with a reference $Q$, and when we take two different choices of input to $B$, call them $\phi_1$ and $\phi_2$.
-We assume that the unitary is controllably entangled, so that the $Q\!:\!A$ system should be thought of as highly entangled when given $\phi_1$ and close to product when given $\phi_2$.
+We consider the action of this unitary when $A$ is maximally entangled with a reference $Q$, and when we take two different choices of input to $B$, call them $\phi^1_B$ and $\phi^2_B$.
+We assume that the unitary is controllably entangled, so that the $Q\!:\!A$ system should is entangled when given $\phi^1_B$ and separable when given $\phi^2_B$.
 This gives statements about entanglement in the outputs, which we then need to translate to statements about entanglement in the resource.
 To do so, we use the data processing inequality and the causal structure of the circuit to understand the entanglement pattern in the mid-protocol state (the state after the first set of operations in figure \ref{fig:NLQC_correlation}, but before the second).
-From this, we find that the $Q:M_1$ wires must be unentangled, but $Q:M_1M_2$ must be strongly entangled.
-This then means that $R$ must have been large enough to carry the missing entanglement, and we obtain a lower bound on the \emph{dimension} of $R$, and in particular that $\log d_R\gtrsim \lambda_1$.
+From this, we find that the $Q:M_1$ wires must be unentangled, but $Q:M_1M_2$ must be strongly entangled when given input $\phi^1_B$.
+This then means that $R$ must have been large enough to carry the missing entanglement, and we obtain a lower bound on the \emph{dimension} of $R$, and in particular that $\log d_R\gtrsim \lambda$.